 Cómo hablar de tu familia - How to talk about your family

-In this video we will review the most important Spanish vocabulary about family members (padres, hijos, abuelos, nietos…), family relationships and a person’s marital status.
-Don’t forget to repeat several times what you listen.
+In this video we will review the most important Spanish vocabulary about family members.
+Don’t forget to repeat several times the examples you listen.

 Write down in a paper all the new words you come across in the video, memorize the new vocabulary and ask your tutor if you have any questions.